Make-School-Courses/FEW-1.2-JavaScript-Foundations/final-assessment.md

 ## Question 7 - Define TaskList.showTasks() (10pts)

-The TaskList needs a method to display the list of tasks.
-Name this new method `showTasks()`.
+The TaskList needs a method to display the list of tasks.  `showTasks()`.
 This method should loop through the array of tasks and call `toString()` on each task in the list and print the returned string to the console.

 Test your work: